The Bay View Trail

 The Owl Alley Trail

 Turn left onto the Marsh Trail.
-The views here on the north side of the point aren’t as scenic as the south side, but I still like the variety of different views.
+The views on the north side of the point aren’t as scenic as the south side, but there’s still a nice variety of different views.

 The Marsh Trail